-View TRACY RODDENBERRY's Obituary on theledger.com and share memories
+View TRACY Roddenberry's Obituary on theledger.com and share memories

 She was preceded in death by her mother, Betty Haygood.

-Living on to cherish her memories include her beloved husband: Jeffrey Allen Roddenberry; sons Joshua (Ashley) Roddenberry, Ryan Roddenberry, and Taylor Roddenberry; daughter Laurie Everett; parents Donald Haygood, Sr., and Carol Haygood; siblings Donald Haygood, Jr., David Haygood, and Steven Cosentino; grandsons Jakob Roddenberry, Reese Everett, and Luke Everett; granddaughters Kelsey Roddenberry and Meah Everett; puppies Katie, Peanut, Chloe, Cleo, Ellie, Shay; and many more loving family and friends.
+Living on to cherish her memories include her beloved husband: Jeffrey Allen Roddenberry; sons Joshua (Ashley) Roddenberry, Ryan Roddenberry, and Taylor Roddenberry; daughter Laurie Everett; parents Donald Haygood, Sr., and Carol Haygood; siblings Donald Haygood, Jr., David Haygood (Marie), and Steven Cosentino (Jennifer); grandsons Jakob Roddenberry, Reese Ever-ett, and Luke Everett; granddaughters Kelsey Roddenberry and Meah Everett; puppies Katie, Peanut, Chloe, Cleo, Ellie, Shay; and many more loving family and friends.